MAZ01001/chrome_detab/README.md

 > Moves the tab itself so the page is not reloaded and stays the way it is,
 > as oposed to something like `window.open(location.href,"detab","toolbar=0");`
 >
-> Thus, also doesn't need permissions to read URLS, inject scripts, etc
+> Thus, also doesn't need permissions to read URLS, inject scripts, etc.

 ## Install